REST and XForms Submission

 -

-input is set as the default XForms instance. -
+The document provided on the requestinput is set as the default XForms instance.

 The submission is executed.
-By default, the submission serializes the default instance, that is the document provided on the
+By default, the submission serializes the default instance, that is the document provided on the requestinput.

-output.
+The resulting default instance is produced on the responseoutput.
 In case of sucessful instance replacement, this means that the document resulting from the submission is produced.

 If an XForms submission error occurs during the processing of the submission, the response document will be identical to the request document unless you modify it using XForms events and actions.

-output in order for the submission to be performed, even
+You have to consume the response output in order for the submission to be performed, even

 if you do not wish to handle the response document.